Assembling your view…

 | 20 | Bhubaneswar | 72 | ₹8,000 | ₹3,60,000 |

-On quality of life, Thiruvananthapuram leads with a composite score of 70/100 — reflecting its safety (75), healthcare (80), and walkability (38) metrics.
+On quality of life, Thiruvananthapuram scores a composite score of 70/100 — reflecting its safety (75), healthcare (80), and walkability (38) metrics.
 Pair that with the housing data, and the pattern sharpens. affordability and QoL don't always move in the same direction, and India is a good example of that tension.

 Pune — cost index 108, rent ₹18,000/mo, income ₹6,20,000, QoL 53/100.